vanillaes/absurdum/CONTRIBUTING.md

 #### CLI [Simplest]

+All `.spec` files can be run directly from the CLI

 1. Open a terminal
 2. Run `node [path]`

-All `.spec` files can be run directly from the CLI.

 [feature-workflow]: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow